callstack-workshops/native-modules-new-arch/README.md

 ## Step 7 (stretch): Events with typed EventEmitter

-Add an `onValueChanged` event that fires from native code every time `add` is called, and have the JS side subscribe to it.
+Add an `onValueChanged` event that fires from native code every time `add` is called, plus a fourth Card that subscribes to it and displays the latest emitted value.
 Codegen handles the event-emitter wiring once you declare the field in the spec.

 ### Update the TS spec